instill-ai/deprecated-model/.github/CONTRIBUTING.md

 - `all`

-  When you set `PROFILE=all`, the whole `Instill Base` and `Instill Model` stack will be launched, meaning you want to test the system as a whole
+  When you set `PROFILE=all`, the whole `Instill Core` and `Instill Model` stack will be launched, meaning you want to test the system as a whole

 - `{service}`